dirkroorda/laf-fabric/docs/texts/getting-started.rst

 *laf_dir* is the folder where the original laf-xml data is.
 It is *optional*.
 LAF-Fabric can work without it.
 If you do not have the original LAF source, leave it commented out.
-You have to copy this to *laf-fabric.cfg* and make your changes there.
-The file *laf-fabric.cfg* will not be distributed.
-This will help you to keep your installation up to date.

 Get the data
 ============